By Katie Bennett, ChFC®

 - Health Insurance: Evaluate high vs. low deductibles and the use of HSA plans.
 If you are an independent contractor, work with a broker that can help you choose a plan that eliminates unnecessary costs.
 See here for more information on selecting a policy.

 - Life Insurance: You may want a plan to provide for loved ones if you aren’t there to provide for them.
 However, finding the right policy – or policies – to meet your exact needs can be difficult.
 Work with a broker to compare the advantages of term vs. permanent policies to keep your premiums as low as possible while maximizing any future benefits.
 You can all see more details about various types of life insurance here.

 Address Student Loans

-Start Saving for Retirement Now
+Start Saving for Retirement NOW

-Plan for the Worst – But Also Plan for Fun
+Plan for the Worst AND the Fun

 What people don’t talk about as often is funding the fun too.
 You deserve to enjoy your hard-earned paychecks both pre and post retirement.
 Make monthly contributions to a “vacation” fund and/or a “3-5 year” fund that allows you to do the things you love without having buyer’s remorse.
 This could be anything from a new car to a trip to Bora Bora to a remodeled kitchen.

-For w2 and 1099 physicians, your HSA and retirement contributions are tax deductible.
+For W2 and 1099 physicians, your HSA and retirement contributions are tax deductible.
 Make sure you are maximizing this benefit.

 If you are a 1099 physician (independent contractor), you can also deduct health insurance premiums, business expenses, and you may be eligible to utilize the QBI deduction which is literally saving many physicians thousands more in taxes.
 Work with a tax professional to make sure you aren’t paying a dime more than you have to.